The James and Walter Cribben

 His youngest son soon became involved in POW/MIA research and visited Washington D.C. regularly to meet with the Defense Prisoner of War/Missing in Action personnel office.
 To date, we have determined that of the more than 800 Unknowns interred at the Punchbowl Cemetery in Hawaii, perhaps as many as 28 of those were from the time and place of the battle for Outpost Vegas.
 My hope is that one day James can be identified in this group and returned to lie in restful repose with his brother.
 Is he interred at the Tomb of the Unknown Soldier in Arlington?
 Perhaps.

 It is this experience that drives me to create the James and Walter Cribben Center for Veterans Affairs.
-Those that have suffered directly or as in my case, by osmosis, will understand why a facility of this kind should and must exist.
+Those that have suffered directly or as in my family's case, by osmosis, will understand why a facility of this kind should and must exist.